RobertoBochet/IoT-challenges/project/README.md

 The messages are parsed with the same regex that was seen above.

-The data values provided by the network are all unsigned int of 8bit, so it is applied a linear transformation to get the data values in the SI.
+The data values provided by the network are all unsigned integer of `8bit`, so it is applied a linear transformation to get the data values in the SI.

 The useless data are removed from the messages and the payload becomes an array with the `data_type` element set to the data value.